DhairyaMuni/Anomaly_detection/README.md

 2. Train the anomaly detection models on the transaction dataset.
 3. Test the models on new transaction data to predict and flag suspicious transactions.

+## Technologies Used
+- **Python**: Programming language for data manipulation and model implementation.
+- **Pandas**: For data processing and manipulation.
+- **Scikit-learn**: To implement machine learning algorithms.
+- **Matplotlib/Seaborn**: For data visualization and insights.
+- **Jupyter Notebook**: For interactive model development.

+## Conclusion
+This project demonstrates the application of anomaly detection methods to identify fraudulent transactions.
+These techniques can be integrated into real-time systems to monitor credit card transactions, helping to mitigate financial fraud.